Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Building an initial pilot

 \section{Building an initial pilot}

-In Algorithm \ref{algo1}, an initial pilot $\tilde{x}_1$ is necessary.
-If in theory, any denoiser can be used to that end, we show in this section how to build one of the form $\tilde{x}_1 = \phi_{ \boldsymbol{\Theta}}(y)$ where linear combinations of patches is once again leveraged for local denoising (\ref{nlridge_group}).
+In Algorithm \ref{algo1}, an initial pilot $\tilde{x}_1$ is necessary to start.
+If, in theory, any denoiser can be used to that end, we show in this section how to build one of the form $\tilde{x}_1 = \phi_{\boldsymbol{\Theta}}(y)$ where linear combinations of patches are once again leveraged for local denoising (\ref{nlridge_group}).
 The denoisers that we consider in this section are then described by Algorithm \ref{algo2}, all differing in the estimation of the parameters $\boldsymbol{\Theta} = \{ \Theta_i \}_{i=1}^{N}$ corresponding to the combination weights.
+At the end, most of them yield the same denoising performance.